-In May 2017, Jennifer Dawn McDonald took her first trip to Napa, Calif.
+In May 2017, Jennifer Dawn McDonald took her first trip to Napa, California.
 “I call it the happiest place on earth for me as a wine connoisseur and winemaker,” she says.
 “I thoroughly enjoyed my first trip to Napa.
 I, of course, had to get my picture taken in front of the Napa Valley iconic sign.
 I spent time visiting The Wine Foundry and working through a plan to make a pinot noir and chardonnay from Sta.
 Rita Hills.”
 McDonald’s love for the west coast wine country was established and she made another six trips within two years.
 “I went back January 2018, July 2018, February 2019, April 2019 and lastly in September 2019,” says McDonald.
-Her visits were a perfect amalgamation of business and pleasure as she was in phase two of her plan to open her business, Jenny Dawn Cellars, an urban winery in downtown Wichita, Kan.
+Her visits were a perfect amalgamation of business and pleasure as she was in phase two of her plan to open her business, Jenny Dawn Cellars, an urban winery in downtown Wichita, Kansas.

 Phase One and Done

 McDonald says that it took six years—from the idea to opening the doors—for her business to come to fruition.
 “I broke my plan up into three phases to create milestones for myself.
 Phase one started in 2014 and that was making wine at home and completing my wine education.”

 McDonald graduated with a bachelor’s degree in public administration from Doane University, a liberal arts college in Nebraska.
 “It’s like human resources for government,” she says.
 “I graduated in 2004.”